-20-year-old Florence Sommerville is a singer-songwriter from Orsett, a small Essex village, who thrives on modern country music.
-She’s been playing guitar since she was around eight years old, writing songs since she was 12, and has performed at open mics for the past seven years.
+21-year-old Florence Sommerville is a singer-songwriter from Orsett, a small Essex village, who thrives on modern country music.
+She’s been playing guitar since she was around eight years old, writing songs since she was 12, and has performed at open mics for the past eight years.
 When she was 14 she reached the final of the Open Mic UK competition held at the O2 Indigo Arena in London.
 She’s also played at several major festivals including Latitude, Moseley Folk and Arts Festival, Manchester Food and Drink Festival and many listening venues around southern England.
 November 2023 saw her opening for Nashville star Hannah Bethel at the Slaughtered Lamb, London.

 In October 2023, Florence released her self-penned debut single, the aptly-titled On My Way, to widespread radio play across the width and breadth of the UK and further afield.
 To a simple, but effective, acoustic-based arrangement, Florence’s rich, emotional voice takes the listener on a journey of self-discovery as she explores the anxieties and doubts of a young person as they make their way through life.
 The title track from her digital EP released in the summer of 2023, a set of songs by a deeply self-aware teenager who is still making sense of herself—who she is, what she stands for, where her life is going.
 She doesn’t arrive as the next ready-made country star beauty figure Barbie doll.
 There is an unquestionable realness about the way Florence makes sense of life through her music.
 But she exhibits a surety of mind beyond her years, to create music that connects and inspires, and that will inflame a growing fire.